speechbrain/speechbrain/recipes/LibriSpeech/ASR/transformer/README.md

 # **About MW-MHA Transformer**
 Multi-Window Multi-Head Attention (MW-MHA) is a new Multi-Head attention module where the constituent individual attention heads operate on different local sizes of the input sequence, capturing local-global dependencies more effectively.
 The method was proposed in the paper "Masked Autoencoders with Multi-Window Local-Global Attention Are Better Audio Learners" by Yadav et al. (2024), where it was shown to capture better local-global dependencies when learning general-purpose audio representations.

-Here, we simply replaced the standard MHA in tranformer encoder with MW-MHA, which yields substantial improvements in ASR performance.
+Here, we simply replaced the standard MHA in transformer encoder with MW-MHA, which yields substantial improvements in ASR performance.

 - Paper: https://openreview.net/forum?id=Q53QLftNkA
 - Code: https://github.com/SarthakYadav/mwmae-jax-official